“I feel as if I have lived many different lives, all of them leading to doula work.”

 Meet Your Doula: Breanna

-When not running around doing doula work, I am up high wrapped in silks as an aerialist, volunteering at a community farm, embroidering in bed, or finding the perfect recipe for a citrusy dessert.
+When not running around doing doula work, I am up high wrapped in silks as an aerialist, volunteering at my local community farm, embroidering in bed, or finding the perfect recipe for a citrusy dessert.